Learning phase transitions from regression uncertainty: A new regression-based machine learning approach for automated detection of phases of matter: Introduction

-Here, we address this question for prototypical regression tasks in ISP performed by NNs.
-In previous investigations \citep{Nguyen_Adv_Phys_2017,Aurell_PRL_2012,Nguyen_PRL_2012,Decelle_PRE_2016,Donner_PRE_2017,Contucci_J_Phys_A_Math_Theor_2017,Periwal_PRE_2020,Beentjes_PRE_2020,Pan_Zhang_PRL_2019,Fournier_PRL_2020,Percebois_PRB_2021}, enhancing the precision, or equivalently reducing the uncertainty of the regression results has been regarded as one of the central goals.
-However, somewhat surprisingly, we find this unfavorable regression uncertainty actually contains ``hidden'' information that can be utilized to reveal possible phase transitions of the system under consideration.
-As shown in the case of the ferromagnetic Ising model, the position of the minimum of regression uncertainty directly corresponds to the critical point of the ferromagnetic phase transition of the system {[}cf.~Fig.~\ref{fig:Ising}(b){]}.
-By utilizing this ``hidden'' information, we develop a new unsupervised machine learning approach dubbed ``learning from regression uncertainty'' (LFRU) for automated detection of phases of matter, with the core working horse being an NN performing regression tasks instead of classification tasks as in various related machine learning approaches developed so far \citep{Melko_Nat_Phys_2017,van_Nieuwenburg_Nat_Phys_2017,Venderley_PRL_2018,Guo_PRE_2021,Melko_PRB_2018,Suchsland_PRB_2018,Lee_PRE_2019,Chernodub_PRD_2020,Schindler_PRB_2017,Das_Sarma_PRL_2018,Khatami_PRX_2017,Broecker_Sci_Rep_2017,Xuefeng_Zhang_PRB_2019,Rui_Zhang_PRB_2019,Canabarro_PRB_2019,Kahng_PRR_2021,Guo_EPL_2021}.
-This is achieved by revealing an intrinsic connection between regression uncertainty and response properties of the system under consideration {[}cf.~Fig.~\ref{fig:Ising}(c){]}, thus making the results of this machine learning approach directly interpretable.
-By utilizing the unsupervised characteristic and the interpretability of LFRU, we provide a new type of data-driven evidence on the existence of the intermediate phase in the six-state and seven-state clock models, and data-driven evidence that the transitions in these systems are not of the Landau type (cf.~Fig.~\ref{fig:Clock}).
-Moreover, since the implementation of this approach is robust against different choices of the NN architecture, we believe that state-of-art developments in the field of artificial intelligence and data science can be readily exploited to automatically detect phases of matter in an interpretable manner via LFRU.
+Taking the ISP associated with the Ising model (also known as the inverse Ising problem \citep{Nguyen_Adv_Phys_2017,Aurell_PRL_2012,Nguyen_PRL_2012,Decelle_PRE_2016,Donner_PRE_2017,Periwal_PRE_2020,Pan_Zhang_PRL_2019}) for instance, it asks the question of what the possible temperature is for a given spin configuration.
+For any spin configuration generated probabilistically, it does not correspond to an unique temperature, which thus gives rise to intrinsic regression uncertainty for the reconstructed temperatures {[}see Eq.~(\ref{eq:Output_variance}) and the error bars in the inset of Fig.~\ref{fig:Ising}(b){]}.
+As demonstrated in this work in the cases of the ferromagnetic Ising model (see~Fig.~\ref{fig:Ising}) and the three-state clock model {[}see~Fig.~\ref{fig:Clock}(b){]}, the position of the non-trivial minimum of regression uncertainty directly corresponds to the critical point of the continuous phase transition of the system.
+It is further shown that the regression uncertainty for reconstructing temperatures of the six-state and seven-state clock models {[}see~Figs.~\ref{fig:Clock}(c) and \ref{fig:Clock}(d){]} assumes two non-trivial minima, respectively, which can provide a new type of data-driven evidence on the existence of the intermediate phase in these systems.
+These findings clearly suggest that the regression uncertainty in ISP generally contains non-trivial hidden information.
+By utilizing this hidden information, in this work we develop a new unsupervised machine learning approach for automated detection of phases of matter, dubbed learning from regression uncertainty (LFRU), which is distinguished from the various classification-based machine learning approaches developed so far \citep{Melko_Nat_Phys_2017,van_Nieuwenburg_Nat_Phys_2017,Venderley_PRL_2018,Guo_PRE_2021,Melko_PRB_2018,Suchsland_PRB_2018,Lee_PRE_2019,Chernodub_PRD_2020,Schindler_PRB_2017,Das_Sarma_PRL_2018,Khatami_PRX_2017,Broecker_Sci_Rep_2017,Xuefeng_Zhang_PRB_2019,Rui_Zhang_PRB_2019,Canabarro_PRB_2019,Kahng_PRR_2021,Guo_EPL_2021}.
+This is achieved by revealing an intrinsic connection between regression uncertainty and response properties of the system, thus making the outputs of this machine learning approach directly interpretable via conventional notions of physics (noticing however that the employed NNs themselves still remain not interpretable).
+Moreover, since the implementation of this approach is robust against different choices of the NN architecture, it is expected that state-of-the-art developments in the field of artificial intelligence and data science can be readily exploited to automatically detect phases of matter in a physically interpretable manner via LFRU.